JukkoInc/jukko-android-sdk/README.md

 ### Google Play Services

-If user have Google Play services on their devices, SDK will automatically use its Advertising ID (GAID) and Limit Ad Tracking information.
+If user has Google Play services on their devices, SDK will automatically use user's Advertising ID (GAID) and Limit Ad Tracking setting.

-For more information about Google Advertising ID visit [this link](https://play.google.com/about/monetization-ads/ads/ad-id/)
+For more information about Google Advertising ID visit [this link](https://play.google.com/about/monetization-ads/ads/ad-id/).

 ### Requirements

-Jukko SDK support devices starting with Android 4.0 (API level 14).

-However, SDK won't do anything for Android prior to 4.4 (API level < 19) except log messages.
+Jukko SDK supports devices starting with Android 4.0 (API level 14).
+However, due to some older WebView version restrictions, ad UI won't be shown for Android prior to 4.4 (API level < 19) and SDK will only log some messages in console specifying this.